 This interview is part of our new Craft Corner series, which looks at current issues, stories and influencers in the craft alcohol industry.
 Check out our past Craft Corner piece, The Journey of Clown Shoes From Contract Brewer to Corporate Partner.

-Paul Hletko, CEO and co-owner of Portland’s Few Spirits, served nearly two years as president of the American Craft Spirits Association (ACSA).
+Paul Hletko, CEO and co-owner of Chicago’s Few Spirits, served nearly two years as president of the American Craft Spirits Association (ACSA).
 His 2016-2017 term came several years after the ACSA launched, and during an explosive growth period for the industry.
 I recently spoke with Hletko about his time as president and where he sees craft spirits moving forward, especially as the industry enjoys a financial boost from its first-ever federal excise tax reduction.

 Kyle Swartz: What was your biggest accomplishment as ACSA president?

 Paul Hletko: Making sure that the new organization had the tools to survive.
 We had a major coup when we hired Margie Lehrman as executive director.